oroinc/documentation/commerce/user_guide/products/index.rst

 Review the ways to define the look of your product page in the dedicated :ref:`Manage Product Page Design with Page Templates <user-guide--page-templates>` section.

-Configure the visual elements to improve the way products are represented in the storefront, as described in the :ref:`Highlight and Illustrate Products <doc--products--manage-inventory-prices-look>` section.
+Configure the visual elements to improve the way products are represented in the storefront, as described in the :ref:`Highlight Products in the Storefront <doc--products--manage-inventory-prices-look>` section.

 To check what flows in terms of product creation and management may suit best for your business, check out the `Blueprints`_ section below.